Eraz1997/kiwi/CONTRIBUTING.md

 The backend service is available at `http://<service>.kiwi-local.com:5000/<path>`.
 Paths starting with `/api` will be forwarded to API handlers, while the others will be forwarded to the frontend server, if any is running.

-> [!NOTE]
-> Due to a known bug, root paths might give `404`.
-To access the root UI page append two slashes instead of one, e.g. `http://<service>.kiwi-local.com:5000//`.

 ## Lint and Format 🧽

 ### Web 🕷️